 When buying a car, most people know they need to do more than kick the tires and check the paint job.
 But without a mechanic’s assistance, how do you know what to look for and what to skip if you want a reliable set of wheels?
 It turns out, knowing how to test drive a car can make all the difference.

 Do Your Research

 While researching, pay attention to fuel efficiency ratings.
-If you are choosing between multiple models, it may be wise to compare fuel economy and factor gas expenses into the cost of owning the vehicle.
+If you are choosing between multiple models, compare fuel economy and factor gas expenses into the cost of owning the vehicle.

 Schedule Several Appointments

 When car shopping, don’t get pressured into the immediate sale.
 Schedule several appointments on the same day so you have a reason to leave the dealership and think about your purchase options.

 Take Precautions with Your ID

 Before handing over the keys for a test drive, most dealerships will want to photocopy your license.
 Bring your own copy and ask for it back when you leave the dealership to cut down on the number of people who have access to your identifying information.

 Don’t just think about the space your new car will take on the road — think about interior room as well.
 Will this vehicle primarily take you to and from work, or will you be transporting family members to activities and weekends away?
 Do you need something built for comfort, or can you prioritize fuel efficiency?
 When you start the test drive, pay attention to how well you fit in the vehicle — is it easy to get in and out?
 Will you struggle in a few years if your ride is low to the ground?
 Is there enough room for your kids to ride comfortably?